kaust-rc/modules-amd/README.md

-# KAUST SMC module files
+# KAUST Noor2 module files
 Git would be an easy way to manage module files on KAUST clusters.

 ## Cloning
-* Clone this repo to your home directory either on your laptop or smc cluster
+* Clone this repo to your home directory either on your laptop or noor2 cluster
-  * `mkdir -p ~/git && cd ~/git && git clone https://gitlab.kaust.edu.sa/kaust-rc/modules-smc.git`
+  * `mkdir -p ~/git && cd ~/git && git clone https://gitlab.kaust.edu.sa/kaust-rc/modules-noor2.git`

 ## Modify module files
 * Create or modify any required file then do the following